It’s fun to let a recipe go “wrong” on purpose.

 Once strained out of the sauce, I’ve read accounts of the curds being spread on toast.
-What a guilty pleasure.
-Yum.
+What a pleasure that would be.

 But let’s back up a moment.
 This isn’t about cheese.
 That’s just the cherry on top.
 This is really about a braised, tender pork shoulder… fit for any gathering of happy friends.
 The Sanmarinese and Italians love milk-braised pork.
 And today, we’re about to see why.